 |

-Waterdrop G2 vs G3: Special Features and Benefits
+Waterdrop G2 vs. G3 – Main Features and Benefits

-These are the common features of the G3 and G2 Waterdrop Reverse Osmosis Water filter systems.
+Here are six common features of both the G3 and G2 Waterdrop reverse osmosis systems.

-Waterdrop G2 and G3 can filter up to 400 gallons per day (GPD).
+Both G2 and G3 can filter up to 400 gallons per day (GPD).
 That is more than a quarter gallon a minute (GPM) or an average of 12 seconds a cup.
-This puts competitors at a lower standard as most RO filtrations systems can take up to two minutes for a faster flow.
+This is way faster than most competitors, as most RO filtrations systems can take up to two minutes to filter a single gallon.

-Drain ratio is the amount of water a RO filtration system wastes.
+The drain ratio is the amount of water a RO filtration system wastes.
 Both of these models of water purifiers claim to have a 1:1 drain ratio.
-Typically, most water is wasted in the cleaning process as all reverse osmosis water purifiers produce concentrated water to discharge impurities.
-However, Waterdrop’s design saves you 300% more water than average RO water filtration systems.
+Typically, at least some water is wasted in the cleaning process, as all reverse osmosis water purifiers produce concentrated water to discharge impurities.
+However, Waterdrop’s design saves you 300% more water than average RO systems.

-Installation typically takes 30 minutes or less, and you don’t need any special tools to set them up.
-Moreover, the water filter replacement only takes approximately 3 seconds.
-You just twist-and-pull, then replace it with a new one.
-We also share these steps in more detail a little further down.
+Installation typically takes 30 minutes or less, and you don’t need any special tools to set these systems up.
+Moreover, when it’s time to replace the filter, this only takes about 3 seconds!
+You just twist-and-pull the old filter, then replace it with a new one.
+We’ll talk about these steps in more detail a little further down.

 Although slightly different, both the G2 and the G3 models take the guesswork out of filter replacements with easy filter life monitoring.